 Richard Lounsbery Award

 Established by Vera Lounsbery in memory of her husband, Richard Lounsbery.
-The Richard Lounsbery Award is a $50,000 prize given in alternate years to young French and American scientists to recognize extraordinary scientific achievement in biology and medicine.
+The Richard Lounsbery Award is a $50,000 prize given in alternate years to young French and American scientists (defined as no older than 45) to recognize extraordinary scientific achievement in biology and medicine.
 It is administered in alternate years by the National Academy of Sciences and the French Academie des Sciences.
 Supported by the Richard Lounsbery Foundation.
 Scheduled for presentation in 2015.

 Frédéric Saudou (2014)

 For his major contributions to the understanding of molecular and cellular mechanisms causing Huntington’s disease.
 His findings represent a seminal discovery in the understanding of Huntington’s disease and an important step towards a future therapeutic strategy.

 For pioneering the technology called optogenetics in which insertion of a single bacterial protein into a neuron allows exquisite control of the neuron with light.

 Olivier Pourquié (2012)

 For his work in embryonic patterning in vertebrates and particularly in the genetic and developmental mechanisms that control segmentation.